keboola/connection-docs/index.md

 #### What Keboola Connection Is

-KBC is a complex data preparation platform composed of many interconnected components, extracting data from various sources, manipulating and enriching the data, and writing the results to desired Business Intelligence tools.
+KBC is a powerful data preparation platform composed of many interconnected components, extracting data from various sources, manipulating and enriching the data, and writing the results to desired Business Intelligence tools.
 It is a safe, open and extendable cloud based environment for working with your data.